odoo/documentation/accounting/receivables/customer_payments/recording.rst

 The easiest way of reconciling a payment with an invoice is to do so on the invoice directly.

-When validating a new invoice, Odoo will warn you that an outstanding payment for this customer or vendor is available.
+When validating a new invoice, Twenty20 will warn you that an outstanding payment for this customer or vendor is available.
 In this case, you can reconcile this payment to the invoice near the totals at the bottom, under "Outstanding Payments".